Jan 25, 2012

 How to Can Ground Beef

-But even if you don't need your meat to last 100 years, home canned meat is incredibly convenient.
-There's no need to defrost it, you don't have to worry about the electricity going out, and when you open the can, it's already cooked.
+Home canned meat is incredibly convenient.
+There's no need to defrost it, you don't have to worry about the electricity going out, and when you open the can, it's already cooked and ready to go.

 One of my favorite winter canning projects is ground beef (or hamburger, as my mother would call it).
 I purchase the beef when it's on sale, or I purchase small amounts and freeze it, then thaw it and can it all in one day.
 You can use this ground beef in any recipe you'd use freshly cooked ground beef in; I like to dump it into a pan and crisp it up a bit first.